vitor251093/resurrection-capsule/README.md

 - [Cloudef/xiloader-wine](https://github.com/Cloudef/xiloader-wine)

 ## Credits
-@dalkon developed, and is developing, the majority of the ReCap server code, which includes the login screen, the hangar, the hero editor, missions, the chat, among other things; I, @vitormm, made the first prototype of the server, and some small portions of the ReCap server code, like the registration window; and @rob55rod is our main consultant regarding the way Darkspore used to work, our designer, and the moderator of our Discord.
+ * dalkon, for migrating the project from Python to C++, and developing the majority of the ReCap server code from 2019 to 2022
+ * Splitwirez, for being our main consultant regarding the way Darkspore used to work, our designer, and the developer of the Resurrection Capsule Hub
+ * r0ptr, for fixing the CMake build process, allowing us to continue the project after a huge hiatus, and for helping with coding in general
+ * All the members from our Discord server that helped testing and developing the server!

 ## Special Thanks
 - Emd (Discord)